Upgrade support matrix

 - Upgrading Rancher will not automatically upgrade your Harvester cluster.
 You still need to upgrade your Harvester cluster after upgrading Rancher.

 - Upgrading Rancher will not bring your Harvester cluster down.
 You can still access your Harvester cluster using its virtual IP.

 Start an upgrade

 - Before you upgrade your Harvester cluster, we highly recommend:

 - For upgrading from v1.0.3 to v1.1.0/v1.1.1, please shut down all your VMs first (Harvester GUI -> Virtual Machines -> Select VMs -> Actions -> Stop).
 Check the link for more information.

 - Do not operate the cluster during an upgrade.
 For example, creating new VMs, uploading new images, etc.

 - Make sure your hardware meets the preferred hardware requirements.
 This is due to there will be intermediate resources consumed by an upgrade.

-- Make sure each node has at least 25 GB of free space (
+- Make sure each node has at least 30 GiB of free system partition space (

 Make sure all nodes' times are in sync.
 Using an NTP server to synchronize time is recommended.
 If an NTP server is not configured during the installation, you can manually add an NTP server on each node: